mca91/ITEWR_DC_Course/chapter2.md

 In this block of exercises we will use the `cars` data set to explore ways to detect and to deal with heteroskedasticity when estimating simple linear models.

+We will discuss two ways of detecting heteroskedasticity:

+- graphical inspection
+- Statistical tests

 We have already loaded the `AER` package for You.

 *** =pre_exercise_code